 But Mike, I want cheap, I don’t want to spend any money.

 Honestly, if that’s your approach I can’t help you.
-I don’t work cheaply, I don’t cut corners, and I don’t support that approach, ever.
-If you want cheap, get a NAD 3020.
+I don’t cut corners, I don’t support that approach and it doesn’t align with our ethos which broadly involves doing things properly.

-I generally cannot recommend most online sources of information/misinformation in relation to fixing an AU-919 or any other amplifier, because I have a different, professional perspective.
+I generally don’t recommend most online sources of information, but remember, I have a different perspective.
 For me, nothing comes down to chance.
-Most owners are ill-equipped to take on this sort of work and often do more harm than good, no matter how clued-in the person helping them is, and they rarely are.
+Most owners are ill-equipped to take on this sort of work and often do more harm than good, but I know this from years of experience.
+DIYers don’t necessarily have much or even any experience, so it’s just a different perspective.

-Whilst there are a few very switched-on individuals who frequent an even smaller number of useful forums, the vast majority of conversations and advice I’ve witnessed are bad opinions and regurgitated “I’ve heard that xyz…” nonsense.
-Some of these folks get annoyed with me about this and leave comments about how great the forums are, yet the fact remains that I’ve seen more damage caused to hi-fi gear because of forums than any other cause.
+The vast majority of conversations and advice I’ve witnessed are opinions, incorrect technically, guesswork based on not having the equipment in front of you and regurgitated “I’ve heard that blah blah should be changed…” statements.
+People get annoyed with me about my thoughts on this yet I’ve seen more damage caused to hi-fi gear because of forums and DIY repair attempts than any other cause.

 Half the bad repairers whose work I regularly come across get their advice from forums.
 Check out this failed repair on an AU-317 for example.
-A shotgun repair attempt that fixed nothing and greatly devalued the amplifier.
-What a waste of time and money.
+A shotgun repair attempt that fixed absolutely nothing, cost the previous owner hundreds of dollars and greatly devalued the amplifier.
+A complete waste of time and money.
+I fixed the amplifier in a few minutes.

 People often ask me about selling kits, what kits I use etc. I don’t sell, use or recommend kits.
-The ‘replace everything’ approach, otherwise known as shotgunning, is often responsible for ruining gear and, ironically, rarely fixes anything, nor teaches you anything along the way.
+The ‘replace everything’ approach, otherwise known as shotgunning, is often responsible for ruining gear and rarely fixes nor teaches people anything.
+People love the idea of kits and re-capping is often mistakenly viewed as a cure-all, yet no re-cap will resolve a noisy transistor or drifty differential pair.

-For most, installing a kit is also likely to do more harm than good, too.
+From a technical perspective, there’s enormous merit in tracing and resolving faults in equipment.
+The counterpoint is that, for most, installing a kit is likely to do more harm than good and resolve little.
 Good parts will be thrown away because the operator has no way to test them.
 Others will be damaged as they are removed and installed, boards and pads will be damaged and there will likely be even more problems afterwards.
 I have seen this so often that I expect it now.

 “Mike, are you saying overhauls are a waste of money?”

 No, quite the opposite, overhauls, done well, are an absolute must for older equipment.
-I can’t personally assist most readers, but my advice is to find the right person to look after one of these amplifiers for you, including taking care of any overhaul work that might be required.
+I can’t personally assist most readers, but find the right person to look after one of these amplifiers for you, including taking care of any overhaul work that might be required.

 Performance